pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-6-0-of-the-pulumi-aws-classic-provider/index.md

 ### Fixes for Highly Upvoted Issues

-The new release ships a few Pulumi-specific fixes as well.
-A good example is a highly upvoted issue [unexpected behavior of defaultTags](https://github.com/pulumi/pulumi-aws/issues/1655) that has been fixed and is available in the new release.
+The new release ships fixes for many [highly upvoted issues along with  Pulumi-specific enhancements](https://github.com/pulumi/pulumi-aws/issues?q=label%3A6.0+sort%3Areactions-%2B1-desc+-label%3Akind%2Ftask+-label%3Akind%2Fepic+is%3Aclosed).
+This includes resolving [constant diff from wafv2 with no changes](https://github.com/pulumi/pulumi-aws/issues/1423) and [unexpected behavior of defaultTags](https://github.com/pulumi/pulumi-aws/issues/1655) that have been fixed and are available in the new release.

 ### MaxItemsOne and Deprecations